transpect/mml2tex/README.md

 ### Create an XML catalog

 As a convention, our calabash frontend looks after an XML catalog file under `xmlcatalog/catalog.xml`.
+Therefore you have to create the directory and the file.
 ```
 $ mkdir xmlcatalog
 $ touch xmlcatalog/catalog.xml